ARM-software/Tool-Solutions/fast-models-examples/systemc-peripheral/README.md

 There is also an interrupt input which can come from SystemC and connect to the Cortex-A53 interrupt input.

-The build process which compiles the SystemC main and peripheral also does the creation of the SystemC model of the components on the canvas so there is no need to use the Build button to compile the design from sgcanvas.
+The build process which compiles the SystemC main and peripheral also does the creation of the SystemC model of the components on the canvas so there is no requiremnt to use the Build button to compile the design from sgcanvas.

 ## SystemC design